 *** upon successful completion of ALHE 3010 & ALHE 4070, Leadership students may be

 hours).
-Field cognate hours are awarded in the senior year when the Major Program
+Field cognate hours are awarded in the senior year when the Pre-grade evaluation

 Additional Science Requirements (please consult with Kay Benincasa to ensure courses taken transfer into ETSU):